BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Steven pulled his glock out checking the ammo - Dmity annoyingly added “ **tsssk** we are not going to kill the cop.”

-“Dmitry I’m serious - this might even be a better idea - we kill the cop, we enter and burn the guitar, we burn the other artifact they gave you - then we go to Dallas’ Ranch and we burn that down too, and we escape to Northern Canada through the ice storms.”
+“Dmitry I’m serious - this might even be a better idea - we kill the cop, we enter and burn the guitar and the new artifact they gave you with the whole fucking police station - then we go to Dallas’ Ranch and we burn that down too, and we escape to Northern Canada through the ice storms.”

 Silence passed, just the sound of the soft, luxury engine humming of the SUV, and wind howling outside.